Single Band si5351 Digital VFO

 looked at adding some pushbuttons to that last I.O pin to provide a few

-features quickly drove the software quite close to the 8k program
+quickly drove the software quite close to the 8k program memory limit.

 What else could I add to use that last pin that everyone needs on a transceiver or receiver…..?